Juniper-SE/vmm-v3-script/Doc/README.md

         value for the field status:
         bit 0 : ipv4 --> family ipv4 is enabled, and ipv4 address will be allocated from subnet
-        bit 1 : ipv6 --> family ipv6 is enabled, and ipv6 address will be allocated from subnet
+        bit 1 : ipv6 --> family ipv6 is enabled, and ipv6 address will be allocated from subnet6 or local ipv6 address
         bit 2 : iso --> family iso is enabled
         bit 3 : mpls --> family mpls and protocol mpls are enabled bit 4 : isis --> protocol isis is enabled